ncsa/ncsa_system_documentation/docs/source/index.rst

   Licenced software that is supported on NCSA computing resources.
 However to use/invoke this software on the resource, you must own a separate software license.

-- :ref:`community`

-  Open-source community code that has been developed by NCSA and the NCSA-user community.
-Browse this code to see if there is something that will support/enhance your research.

 - :ref:`legacy`

-  This is documentation on retired NCSA resources and applications. **These documents are no longer maintained.** Use this section for historical reference but consult the other documentation for current information related to using NCSA computing resources.
+  This is documentation from retired NCSA resources and applications. **These documents are no longer maintained.** Use this section for historical reference but consult the other documentation for current information related to using NCSA computing resources.

 .. toctree::
    :hidden: